webplatform/docs-wpd/Projects/Organizing_projects/index.md

 Our new [http://project.webplatform.org project] space should help us achieve our mission.
 The activities around this mission should broken down into [[WPD:Project_Status|milestones]], with all projects and tasks directed toward that milestone, or deferred until a future milestone.

-This document proposes an project architecture to reflect these requirements.
+This document proposes a project organization to reflect these requirements.

 {{Note | This document is subject to change based on what we find out about The Bug Genie and what it can and cannot do. }}